Failure to Perform a Cesarean Section

 A cesarean section may prevent a number of serious birth injuries that could be sustained through a natural birth.
 When doctors or other healthcare professionals fail to recommend a cesarean section when it is needed, the following injuries could result:

 It is a doctor’s responsibility to prescribe cesarean sections when a natural birth is deemed dangerous.
 When doctors fail to recognize or act on potential dangers, they may be held financially accountable for their negligence.

-If you believe that your child sustained a birth injury that resulted from the failure to perform a cesarean section, the New Hampshire medical malpractice lawyers at Crowe & Mulvey, LLP, may aggressively pursue financial compensation for any pain and suffering that may have resulted.
+If you believe that your child sustained a birth injury that resulted from the failure to perform a cesarean section, the Massachusetts medical malpractice lawyers at Crowe & Mulvey, LLP, may aggressively pursue financial compensation for any pain and suffering that may have resulted.